Contrast-Security-OSS/docs/content/admin/sys_settings/PasswordPolicy.md

 tags: "Admin system settings security password policy administration" -->

 Regulate passwords within your organization by creating a password policy.
-You must be a SuperAdmin to configure the default policy or an Organization Admin to manage the policy in the **Security** tab in **Organization Settings**.
+You must be a SuperAdmin to configure the default policy in the **Security** tab in **System Settings** or an Organization Admin to manage the policy in the **Security** tab in **Organization Settings**.

 <a href="assets/images/Security-password-policy.png" rel="lightbox" title="Password Policy form"><img class="thumbnail" src="assets/images/Security-password-policy.png"/></a>